vmware-archive/git-commit-integration/README.md

 ### DeployRepo

-Join table associating deploys with repos
+Join table associating deploys with repos.
+Currently manually created, may be auto-detected via association through deploy commit in the future

 Associations: